-Selecting a suitable position sizing method can affect your success as a forex trader as much as choosing a direction to trade in the forex market.
+Selecting a suitable forex position sizing method can affect your success as a trader as much as choosing a direction to trade in the forex market.

 As a result, experienced foreign exchange traders strongly recommend incorporating a position sizing technique into your trading plan that takes your trading portfolio size into account.

-This position sizing strategy will help keep you from taking on excessive risk that may make trading losses that much harder for your account to recover from.
+This forex position sizing strategy will help keep you from taking on excessive risk that may make trading losses that much harder for your account to recover from.

-Position Sizing Strategies
+forex Position Sizing Strategies